grvsmth/languagelab/README.md

 ## Hosting media

 LanguageLab is not a media server.
 It presents exercises to the user based on URLs pointing to media files hosted elsewhere.
+This separate media server will need to support cross-origin reads, so Google Drive and YouTube will not work, but an Amazon S3 bucket will.

 For copyright purposes, these media files can be protected with a .htaccess password.
 It is relatively easy to add media server functionality if desired.

 ## Serving the client in production